Last Updated on

 - Piezo pickup

 The Piezo pickup is definitely the most common type of pickup that’s used in an acoustic-electric guitar.
 Some guitars with advanced electronic pickup systems will incorporate a Piezo pickup, microphone, and sensors.

 Along with the pickup system, an acoustic electric guitar will require a built-in preamp.
 The preamp amplifies the signal received from the transducer (pickup) before its sent to your amp.
 The on-board preamp often comes with tone controls, equalizers (usually seen with 3 frequency bands), and a built-in tuner.
 The preamp system does require a power source, which is why you often see batteries of various types included in the purchase with an acoustic-electric guitar.

 Pros & Cons of Acoustic Electric Guitar

 Why play an acoustic-electric guitar?
 Why not?
-While an acoustic guitar is the timeless instrument that paved the way for many variations of electro-acoustic and electric guitars, it can’t quite cut the mustard when you want to go “live” or perform anywhere outside of your bedroom.
+While an acoustic guitar is the timeless instrument that paved the way for many variations of acoustic-electric and electric guitars, it can’t quite cut the mustard when you want to go “live” or perform anywhere outside of your bedroom.

 With an acoustic, you’re limited to static movement on stage (in front of a mic), inadequate sound projection in large areas, and limited acoustic, harmonic overtones.
-While the last reason isn’t a bad thing, an electro-acoustic guitar does offer more sound options.
+While the last reason isn’t a bad thing, an acoustic-electric guitar does offer more sound options.